Design overview

 You can hold the Shift key while dragging files between folders to move them.

-Enter search terms in the Explore search box to quickly find the files you want.
+Enter search terms in the search box to quickly find the files you want, from database tables to maps.

 Search for files